Hulidex/k8s_automated_deployment/README.md

 > [!TIP]
 > API objects are represents the state of our system.

+> [!TIP]
+> You can get all the k8s cluster resources with the command
+> kubectl get all --all-namespaces

 Thanks to this objects we cant configure the state either declaratively (creating a file where we will declare the different objects and deploy them afterwards) or imperatively (using cli commands directly).